VAT on Business Entertainment

 Entertaining Clients or Overseas Customers

-Tax relief on client entertainment is not allowed with the only exception in the case of overseas clients.
-Additionally, overseas clients should not be entertained through corporate hospitality events like concerts.
+Tax relief on client entertainment is not allowed with the only exception in the case of overseas customers.
+Additionally, an overseas customer should not be entertained through corporate hospitality events like concerts.
 Overseas customers technically mean the clients not carrying on a business or ordinary residence in the UK.
 You can recover VAT incurred on the business entertainment for overseas customers if it is for the sole purpose of business and is within the cost limits of £150 per head.

 VAT for Staff Parties